Monika Sta. Maria

-Marlena Monika Ng Sta.
-Maria is a Filipino fashion model.
-She is known for being a contestant in the third season of Asia's Next Top Model, where she represented the Philippines.
-Sta.
-Maria lost the competition to 23 year-old Indonesian model Ayu Gani thus, becoming the runner-up of the competition.
+Marlena Monika Ng Santa Maria is a Filipino fashion model.
+She is known for being a contestant in the third season of Asia's Next Top Model, where she lost the competition to Indonesian model Ayu Gani and became the runner-up of the competition.

 Early life and education

 Santa Maria was born to a Filipino mother and a Malaysian father.
 She was raised in the Philippines from the age of two.
 As a child, she never aspired to be a model because she was always shy at school and never imagined herself as a model.
 Santa Maria graduated with a psychology degree in De La Salle University.
 She also became a volleyball player in La Salle where she was part of the team Lady Spikers.

 Asia's Next Top Model

 Before she appeared in the third season of Asia's Next Top Model, Santa Maria was already featured in various magazines such as Metro, Mega, and Circuit, and won Century Superbod in 2012.
 She first auditioned in the second season but was rejected.
 She finally got in when she auditioned again for the third season of the competition thus, becoming one of the 14 contestants.
 Sta.
 Maria is the third runner-up in a row representing the Philippines after Stephanie Retuya and Jodilly Pendre.